samcode206/bot-crypto-srv/README.md

 # bot-services-uphold

-to run the application you must have docker installed, once you have installed docker use one of the following commands to run the tests run one of the following commands depending on your version of docker.
+to run the application you must have docker installed, once you have installed docker use one of the following commands to run the tests run one of the commands below depending on your version of docker.

 ## design
 I am building this application in containers from the beginning to make it possible to scale while maintaining simple code that lives in containers and communicates via events.